 Variations & Popularity

-Below I've included the most popular variations along with ranking (What is Name Rank?), followed by lesser-used variations and nicknames.
+Below I've included the most popular variations along with ranking, followed by lesser-used variations and nicknames.

 - Leonardo, ranked at 170